tg980515/EKTBO/README.md

 # EKTBO: Elite Knowledge Transfer within Lower-level Searches for Bilevel Optimization
-This is the official implementation for the paper: [EKTBO: Elite Knowledge Transfer within Lower-level Searches for Bilevel Optimization](https://www.sciencedirect.com/science/article/pii/S221065022500255X), which is accepted by SWEVO.
+This is the official implementation for the paper: [EKTBO: Elite Knowledge Transfer within Lower-level Searches for Bilevel Optimization](https://www.sciencedirect.com/science/article/pii/S221065022500255X), which was accepted by SWEVO.
 File structure
 In total, three files are contained in the root directory: